 GeneCards Summary for PRKAR2B Gene

 PRKAR2B (Protein Kinase, CAMP-Dependent, Regulatory, Type II, Beta) is a Protein Coding gene.
 Among its related pathways are Immune System and DAG and IP3 signaling.
-GO annotations related to this gene include protein domain specific binding and cAMP-dependent protein kinase regulator activity.
+GO annotations related to this gene include protein kinase binding and cAMP binding.
 An important paralog of this gene is PRKAR2A.

 UniProtKB/Swiss-Prot for PRKAR2B Gene